 Talenom Plc: Disclosure under chapter 9, section 10 of the securities market act

-Talenom Plc has received an announcement from Keskinäinen Eläkevakuutusyhtiö Ilmarinen on 14 February 2020.
-According to the announcement the total number of Talenom shares owned by Ilmarinen fell below level of 10% as a result of share transactions concluded on 14 February 2020.
+Talenom Plc has received an announcement from Evli Pankki Oyj on 18 February 2020.
+According to the announcement the total number of Talenom shares owned by Evli Pankki Oyj fell below level of 5% as a result of share transactions concluded on 18 February 2020.

 |% of shares and voting rights